VUSN Student Handbook

 2. Students entering the program with a BSN and a Master's in a non-nursing, business- or health-related field or with a MSN or MN in Nursing Education to the Advanced Systems or Executive Leadership track may be awarded up to 500 practice hours prior to enrollment in DNP courses if certified by the American Association of Nursing Leadership (AONL), the American Nurses Credentialing Center (ANCC), Healthcare Information and Management Systems Society (HIMSS), or the American College of Healthcare Executive (ACHE); and are required to complete 500 practice hours for a total minimum of 1000 post-baccalaureate hours.

-Practice hours are designed to demonstrate synthesis of expanded knowledge acquired within the DNP curriculum.
+DNP practice hours are designed to demonstrate synthesis of expanded knowledge acquired within the DNP curriculum.
 The practice portion of the curriculum demonstrates the student's capability to meet the core competencies of the DNP degree, and the advanced nursing practice specialty, as appropriate.
 The practice hours are documented in the specialty-related clinical hours (BSN to DNP, PMC) and the DNP Practice Hours Log.

-Practical learning experiences are structured in a 3-credit Integrative Application course completed over 3 semesters that includes course objectives for meeting overall program outcomes.
+Practical learning experiences are structured in a 4-credit Integrative Application course series completed over 3 semesters that includes course objectives for meeting overall program outcomes.
 This course is taken over three semesters.
-Credit is awarded each term a grade of Satisfactory is earned, for a maximum of four credits.
-The course provides the student the opportunity to develop, propose, implement, and defend the project, the hallmark of the VUSN practice doctorate.
+Credit is awarded each term and a grade of Satisfactory is earned, for a maximum of four credits.
+The course provides the student the opportunity to develop, propose, implement, and present the project, the hallmark of the VUSN practice doctorate.
 Completion of the project demonstrates synthesis of the student’s knowledge from curriculum courses and unique practice experiences, achievement of competencies, and unique expertise in the student’s specified area of practice.

 The hours can be demonstrated through a variety of methods including: